fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 instances of ```Box``` pointing to the same underlying object.
 Thus ```Box``` in Rust, as well as in C++, requires that ownership is moved, and not copied.
-The other notable difference from a raw pointer is that once the ´´´Box´´´ goes out of scope, the object on the heap that it is pointing to is deallocated.
+The other notable difference from a raw pointer is that once the ´´´Box´´´ goes out of scope, the object on the heap that it is pointing to is deallocated automatically.

 ```rust
 let box_variable: Box<i32> = Box::new(42);